 This is a reproduction of Times of India Article .
 Times of India is a leading English News Paper in India

-“What bothers me is, why Indians want to march in the Anzac day parade.
+“What bothers me is, why Indians want to march at the Anzac day parade.
 It was a war Indians had to join for they were a colony of Britain.
 A war that never benefited India as a nation.
-It is a shame a few Indians still have a mind enslaved to Imperial Britain.
-Grow up”
+It is a shame, a few Indians still have a mind enslaved to Imperial Britain.
+It is time to Grow up”

 Gallipoli was the original Normandy.
 Early morning on April 25, 1915, the Anzacs (Australia and New Zealand Army Corps) landed at Gallipoli in vessels that “moved like giant snakes in the water”.
 With them landed the 7th Mountain Artillery Brigade of the Indian Army.
 The Indians provided suppressing fire as the Aussies and Kiwis engaged the Turks, thus drawing the enemy’s fire upon themselves.

 Hundreds of stories of camaraderie between the Indians and the Anzacs were recorded during the campaign.
 The Australians, perceived to be the most racist among white troops of the Great War, had only respect and admiration for the Indian soldiers.
 But a hundred years on, many Australians seem to have forgotten that Indians fought side by side with their ancestors.